 - Products liability: This provides coverage for bodily injury or property damage that happens to someone due to your products.

-Pro tip: General liability is included in a business owner’s policy, or BOP, along with business interruption insurance and property insurance.
+Pro tip: General liability is included in a business owner’s policy, or BOP, along with property insurance and (possibly) business interruption insurance.
 You might want to find out if a BOP is right for your business.

 How much GL coverage does your business need?